-(Sports Network) -dropped his gloves the last time Pittsburgh was on the ice, but it failed to spark his team to a victory.
-Crosby and the Penguins hope to avoid a fifth loss in six games overall and record a fifth straight victory over the in tonight's meeting at the Honda Center.
+(Sports Network) - Sidney Crosby dropped his gloves the last time Pittsburgh was on the ice, but it failed to spark his team to a victory.
+Crosby and the Penguins hope to avoid a fifth loss in six games overall and record a fifth straight victory over the Anaheim Ducks in tonight's meeting at the Honda Center.

-Though Pittsburgh's captain has become one of the faces of the NHL for his playmaking ability, the 23-year-old showed his willingness to get physical in Wednesday's matchup in Dallas, engaging in a fight within the second period.
+Though Pittsburgh's captain has become one of the faces of the NHL for his playmaking ability, the 23-year-old showed his willingness to get physical in Wednesday's matchup in Dallas, engaging in a fight with Matt Niskanen in the second period.

-Crosby even arguably got the better of Niskanen in his fifth career fight, but his team still lost in the scoresheet, dropping a 5-2 decision.and Matt Cookie scored the goals, while suffered his first regulation loss in seven starts after allowing all five goals on 29 shots.
+Crosby even arguably got the better of Niskanen in his fifth career fight, but his team still lost in the scoresheet, dropping a 5-2 decision.
+Tyler Kennedy and Matt Cookie scored the goals, while Brent Johnson suffered his first regulation loss in seven starts after allowing all five goals on 29 shots.

 "This was a game where we just got out-battled in every phase," said Penguins head coach Dan Bylsma.
 "We had opportunities to seize control on the power play and we didn't make the most of our chances."